 Today apart from the aching feet I can really feel my calves.
 I should have done a bit more stretching when I first finished!
 I have done a bit this evening but they are really feeling it today.
 I think a combination of lots of steep ascent yesterday and a fairly hilly day today.
 My back is also starting to tighten up, I did a few twist stretches and was amazed at how tight I felt.
 Think I need to start doing some yoga daily!
 I just seem to run out of time though.
 My daily routine is pretty much wake up, get dressed, eat breakfast, pack up, walk, shower, eat, chat, next day map check, blog, sleep.
 There have only been a handful of days, the shorter ones, where I actually would have time for much more!
 But the stretching definitely needs to go in there somewhere!

-And now very sleep again but in bed way before midnight which is progress!
-I have a long day tomorrow – about 20 miles, but Antonia is going to join me for the first 6 so I get another part-day of company, yay!
+Am now very sleepy again but in bed way before midnight which is progress!
+I have a long day tomorrow – about 20 miles – but Antonia is going to join me for the first 6 so I get another part-day of company, yay!
 And thankfully tomorrow should be reasonably flat after the first few miles as I’ll be following the River Exe all the way into Tiverton.
 At least navigating should be easy!

 Oh, and I just worked out I’ve completed just under 20,000 ft of ascent so far.
 That’s 2/3rds the height of Everest!!